-In general, you can use the following template to install a package in R:
+The following template can be used to install a package in R:

 install.packages("package_name")

-The same steps that will be reviewed can be used to install other packages in R as well.
+The same steps reviewed here can be used to install other packages in R.

 Steps to Install a Package in R